dailybruin/kerckhoff/README.md

 0. Install Docker from the official website.
 Follow the instructions for your specific platform.

 1. `git clone https://github.com/daily-bruin/kerckhoff.git` - to clone the repository.
+      NOTE(Windows users): Run the following 2 commands before git cloning the repo	   		`git config --global core.eol lf git config --global core.autocrlf input`

+2. create a .env file with the following contents:
+   `DATABASE_URL=postgres://postgres@db:5432/postgres
+    DEBUG=on
+    SECRET_KEY=kerchkoff-secrets`.

-2. `docker-compose up` - this builds/pulls and configures the Docker images for the Django server, the Postgres database and Redis automatically based on the configuration in `docker-compose.yml`.
+3. `docker-compose up` - this builds/pulls and configures the Docker images for the Django server, the Postgres database and Redis automatically based on the configuration in `docker-compose.yml`.

-3. The site should now be running on `localhost:5000`, and  the server will automatically restart after any edits you make to Python and JS source files.
+4. The site should now be running on `localhost:5000`, and  the server will automatically restart after any edits you make to Python and JS source files.
 Refresh the page to see them!
 (To come: livereload)

 ## How do I contribute?
 1. Set up the Dev environment properly.